Nadii7/flutter_ui_2/README.md

-# Flutter UI Project
+# Flutter Fruits UI Project

-I make this project to learn more about widget in flutter.
+I make this project to learn more about widgets in flutter.

 ![](prototype.png)

-# in this project i learned How to deal with:
+# In this project I learned How to deal with:

 - List of Map.